-- 3) Maximum Grades: - a) Less than 3% is required if the trail will be wheelchair accessible. - b) Less than 5% is ideal. - c) 5% to 10% is acceptable. - d) More than 10%: reroute trail.
+- 3) Maximum Grades: - a) Wheelchair Accessible trails should be designed per ADS Ramps section. - b) 5% is ideal. - c) 8%-10% slopes are restricted to runs of 3m or less. - d) More than 10%: reroute trail.
 If this is not possible, provide climbing turns or switchbacks to reverse trail route direction or stepped trails or stairs to maintain trail route direction. - e) Maximum sustainable grade is 15% over any given section of trail that is longer than approximately 3 m (except for natural or built rock structures).

-For highly technical trails where grade will sometimes exceed 15%, use natural rock, rock armoring or other rock features to add challenge and improve stability. - Maximum sustainable grade is 20% over any given section of trail that is f) less than approximately 3 m in length.
+For highly technical trails where grade will sometimes exceed 15%, use natural rock, rock armoring or other rock features to add challenge and improve stability.

+f) Maximum sustainable grade is 20% over any given section of trail that is less than approximately 3 m in length.